uber-go/fx/auth/README.md

 Authentication:
 Authentication API is called by calling entity to authenticate itself.
-The Authenticate call returns context, which must be populated by the backend service with signed certificate that is valid for a timeframe.
+The Authenticate call returns context, which must be populated by the back-end service with signed certificate that is valid for a time frame.

 Authorization:
 Authorization API is called by a service entity to authorize its callers. context provided by a